Read about some of the ways our students are getting involved in research and creating new knowledge.

 As the world is being warned about a post-antibiotic era, Luke Stevenson is digging in to discover new antibiotics from bacteria that live in New Zealand soil

-Age may be just a number, but according to research on kākā by Victoria PhD candidate Julia Loepelt, older doesn’t necessarily mean wiser.
+Age may be just a number, but according to research on kākā by PhD candidate Julia Loepelt, older doesn’t necessarily mean wiser.

 AuramerBio is a medical diagnostics company set to revolutionise the way medical professionals diagnose and monitor the health of their patients.

 The Spintronics group at our University is at the cutting edge of device fabrication, building electronics atom by atom that will be used throughout the world.

 Almost 50 years after the first seismometer was placed on the moon, Jesse Dimech is heading to NASA to take up a post-doctoral role to investigate moonquakes.

 From poor to excellent, how would you rate your health last year?